top of page

 INTRODUCTION

-Before the world was inhabited by the gods and all creatures were created, the Primordial Power already existed.
-Naumathar had created the Six Worlds - Anahkólion, Anathurilis, Ernathurilis, Ernthys, Dnathirium, and Ernt-nador - with the Primordial Power.
-However, Naumathar was not the only source of Primordial Power in the world: there was Omnathar.
-And Omnathar became completely the opposite of Naumathar.
-Driven by a feeling he couldn't explain but that was filled with hatred, envy, jealousy, and everything that is harmful to be felt, Omnathar began to ruin the work that Naumathar was so proud of.
-But that wasn't enough.
-Simply destroying Naumathar's work did not satisfy Omnathar.
-Thus, he started creating and modifying creatures throughout the Eras.
-And without knowing exactly what he was creating or transforming, Omnathar granted powers to witches and warlocks, sorceresses and sorcerers, who, with a portion of the Primordial Power of Darkness, would travel through the worlds with their immortal lives, always being drawn to places where other Primordial Powers derived from the flaws in Naumathar's creation flowed.
-Just as the Primordial Power of good had been bestowed upon the wizard Yondar, other beings were blessed with the Primordial Power of evil.
+Long before the gods took their place in the world and created all living things, the Primordial Power already existed.
+Naumathar had shaped the Six Worlds—Anahkólion, Anathurilis, Ernathurilis, Ernthys, Dnathirium, and Ernt-nador—using the Primordial Power.
+However, Naumathar was not the sole source of this power; there also existed Omnathar.
+And Omnathar became the complete opposite of Naumathar.
+Driven by emotions he could not fully comprehend—filled with hatred, envy, jealousy, and all that corrupts the soul—Omnathar began to undo the work that Naumathar so proudly admired.
+But mere destruction was not enough to satisfy him.
+Simply laying waste to Naumathar’s creation left Omnathar unfulfilled.
+Thus, he started to create and alter creatures across the Ages.
+Uncertain of exactly what he was shaping or transforming, Omnathar granted powers to witches and wizards, sorcerers and warlocks, giving them a portion of the Primordial Power of Darkness.
+These beings, bestowed with immortality, would wander across the worlds, forever drawn to places where other Primordial Powers flowed, emanating from Naumathar’s flaws in creation.
+Just as the Primordial Power of good was bestowed upon the wizard Yondar, other beings were blessed with the Primordial Power of evil.

 THE KINGDOM OF SHADOWS SORCERERS